TheThingsIndustries/lorawan-stack-docs/doc/content/reference/packet-broker/configure/routing-policies.md

 new_in_version: 3.12.0
 ---

-This guide explains how to manage routing policies: the rules for forwarding uplink and downlink traffic.
+This guide explains how to manage routing policies, i.e. the rules for forwarding uplink and downlink traffic.

 <!--more-->